ubisoft/stampinfo/docs/getting-started/install.rst

         - **Be connected to the internet**
         - **Be sure the firewall is not blocking the requests (use OpenVPN or equivalent if needed)**
-        - **Launch Blender with elevated priviledges (or in Administrator mode)**
+        - In the case Blender has been installed from the executable installer package to your OS **launch Blender in Administrator mode**
-        - Then install the add-on as ususal
+        - Then inside Blender install the add-on as ususal

+Note that if you are using a verion of Blender coming for a zip file - which is probably the case when working in a studio and the application was deployed by the production - the Administrator rights should not be required.

+Inside Blender
+**************

-Launch Blender, open the **Preferences** panel and go to the **Add-ons** section.
+Once in Blender open the **Preferences** panel and go to the **Add-ons** section.
 Press the **Install** button located at the top of the panel.
-A dialog box opens, pick the Shot Manager zip file you previously downloaded and validate.
+A dialog box opens, pick the add-on zip file you previously downloaded and validate.
-The add-on will be installed.
-Click on the checkbox at the left side of its name to enable it.
+The add-on header will be displayed in the Preferences panel. **Click on the checkbox at the left side of its name** to proceed to the installation.

 Once the addon is enabled, a Stamp Info tab is displayed in the 3D viewport N-Panel.

+**If you have any trouble during the installation process check the Troubleshooting FAQ** :ref:`Installation Error <error-during-installation>`

 Install of complementary add-ons